Find out what some of our graduates are doing today in pursuing their successful careers.

 Ideally, your plan should include an automotive training program that teaches essential trade skills.
 These skills can also be established on paper, which can help when it comes to applying for entry-level roles in the automotive industry.

-Many employers for auto mechanic jobs in Florida only hire candidates with a high school diploma or a GED diploma.
+Many employers for auto mechanic jobs in Florida only hire candidates with at least a high school diploma or a GED diploma.
 These documents prove the completion of a structured curriculum, which requires discipline and reasoning ability — traits that auto technicians need to deal with the rigors of a trade program and successfully complete their duties as auto mechanics.

 Read: UTI Admissions Requirements